Mintakaaaa/mercia/lesson_plans/booklet_1_actual.md

     year = Column(Integer)
 ```
 We then define our movie model class to match the structure of a movie record in the movies table in our database.
 Notice that the
-`Movie` class inherits from `Base` to ensure that the class we've created is correctly formatted for use with
+`Movie` class inherits from `Base` to ensure that the class we've created is correctly formatted for use with `sqlalchemy`.
-sqlalchemy.

 18. Using the `touch` command, create a new python file `movies.py` and add the code: